Skip to main content

 HEC BASE URL (e.g: https://localhost:8088 or https://example.splunkcloud.com/).False

 Enrichment TypesEnrichment types to enrich each fetched notable.
 If none are selected, the integration will fetch notables as usual (without enrichment).
-For more info about enrichment types see the integration additional info.False
+Multiple drilldown searches enrichment is supported from Enterprise Security v7.2.0.
+For more info about enrichment types see Enriching Notable Events.False

 Asset enrichment lookup tablesCSV of the Splunk lookup tables from which to take the Asset enrichment data.False